SusmitoB/nodejs-johnsmilga-susmitob/03-task-manager/notes.md

 # Tutorial #120 Not found

-### if user is requesting some page or resource then we will throw error message using one middlewere
+### if user is requesting some page or resource which is invalid, we will throw error message using one middlewere

 #